-As education directors do the daily work needed to run superb systems despite inadequate funds and resources under the Government of Canada’s First Nation policy, FNWSC keeps the goal of First Nations’ Control over First Nation Education on the table by commissioning research, hosting meetings and collaborating with experts in lawmaking and curriculum development.
+While lifelong learning and education directors work tirelessly to run superb on-reserve schooling systems despite inadequate resources provided by the Government of Canada’s First Nation policy, FNWSC keeps the overarching goal of First Nations Control of First Nations Education on the table by commissioning research, coordinating meetings and partnering with experts in lawmaking, human rights and curriculum development.

-First Nations’ control over First Nations’ education for our respective citizens.
+First Nations’ control over First Nations’ local lifelong-learning education systems for our respective citizens.

 First Nation education systems (which include on-reserve schools) are a fiscal responsibility of the government of Canada.
 This is according to inherent rights and treaties.
 But under federal policy, Indigenous communities are required to meet certain criteria in order to receive funds needed to run school systems.

-Even when criteria is met, the funds do not include infrastructure dollars needed to create curriculum and programming that is critical after more than 150 years of punishing education policy, including Canada’s Indian Residential School System.
+Even when criteria is met, the funds do not include infrastructure dollars that are needed to develop curriculum and programming that is critical after more than 150 years of punishing education policy, including Canada’s Indian Residential School System.